gravirovshik/codewars/README.md

 37. Friend or Foe? - Make a program that filters a list of strings and returns a list with only your friends name in it.
 If a name has exactly 4 letters in it, you can be sure that it has to be a friend of yours!
 Otherwise, you can be sure he's not...

 38. Sum of odd numbers - Given the triangle of consecutive odd numbers.
 Calculate the sum of the numbers in the nth row of this triangle.!

+40. Regex validate PIN code - ATM machines allow 4 or 6 digit PIN codes and PIN codes cannot contain anything but exactly 4 digits or exactly 6 digits.
+If the function is passed a valid PIN string, return true, else return false.